 “On the average, five times as many people read the headline as read the body copy.
 When you have written your headline, you have spent eighty cents out of your dollar.” –David Ogilvy

 With emails, the subject line is just as important.
-If it doesn’t catch your attention, you won’t open it.
+If it doesn’t catch your attention, subscribers won’t open it.
 So, spend the majority of your time writing and polishing your subject line.

 A great email subject line entices curiosity about the content of the email.
 It’s also personal, and highly relevant to the recipient.

 To learn more about how to write amazing subject lines, we have an entire blog post on the topic.
-Check it out here: 30 Successful Bloggers Share Their Best Converting Email Subject Line.
+Check it out here: Best Email Subject Lines to Boost Your Open Rates

 Also, for more great tips on improving your emails, check out our guide on 19 Quick and Dirty Tricks for Writing Better Emails.